 Not all enlarged adenoids require surgery or treatment.
 Nasal adenoids are lymphatic defense tissue in children that continues to exist until five.
 Then The adenoids begin to shrink and get smaller until they almost disappear at puberty.
 Therefore, the presence of enlarged nasal adenoids in adults is rare.

-If the nasal polyps are severe and cause many disturbing symptoms for the child and do not respond to non-surgical treatment, then you should think about an operation for the nasal adenoids, and Bimaristan Medical Center will guide you to the best hospitals and the most skilled surgeons in Turkey Contact us.
+In the event that the nasal polyps are severe and cause many disturbing symptoms for the child and did not respond to non-surgical treatment, then you should think about performing a nasal polyp operation, and the Bimaristan Medical Center will guide you to the best hospitals and the most skilled surgeons in Turkey, so Contact us.

 A nasal Adenoidectomy is performed by an otolaryngologist (ENT specialist) who first anesthetizes the child using general anesthesia (a short-term anesthetic that lasts only the duration of the operation).
 That is, the child sleeps and feels nothing during the surgery because he is under the influence of anesthesia.

 First, a piece of plastic is placed to keep the mouth open during surgery.
 Then he inserts the mirror and the trowel (a tool or scalpel in the form of a spoon for scraping and removing the nasal adenoids).
 He then applies heat and tampons the area using sterile gauze to stop the bleeding.

 Alternatively, electrocoagulation may be used in nasal polyp surgery to ensure removal while coagulating the area, thus providing less bleeding.

 When the palatine tonsils are also enlarged, and there is a complaint of frequent inflammation, then we perform a procedure of Palatine tonsillectomy With the Nasal Adenoidectomy.